aaron-lebo/xjs/README.md

 xjs is an Elixir library along with a few small tools which allow you to write es6* (Javascript) in Elixir.
 It is intended to be an useful tool as well as an easy way to learn about compilers.

+## NOTICE

+This (the documentation especially) is a work in progress.

 ## tldr

 xjs -> jst -> es6 -> es5